Xiaomi’s Global Expansion Plan is Steered by Patents – A Patent Portfolio Analysis

 Note: Since the patents have not been assigned to Xiaomi yet, these numbers are not considered while estimating the total number of patents Xiaomi has in its portfolio.
-The deal will take total patents in Xiaomi’s portfolio to around 8500.
+It

 The two-year-old government-sponsored company was known to be seeded with $50 billion to acquire patents that could be used in action against US competitors.
 Xiaomi was known to have a sizable stake in the company, which was attempting to build a massive arsenal for use in harassment litigation.